Naomi's Vintage Nursery

 When decorating Naomi's vintage nursery I focused on making it really personal and unique with a vintage and eclectic feel but I had to manage it on a very tight budget.

-I think that I mentioned in my blog that I spent around $65 total, because I used so many items that I already had.
+I think that I mentioned in my blog, When Baby Sleeps, that I spent around $65 total, because I used so many items that I already had.

 I used meaningful, beautiful things like a pink plate that used to be my mom's and came from Germany (our family's heritage is German) to hang on the wall.
 My husband's baby plate is also displayed and his desk when he was child is being used as the side table.
 I just did what felt right a piece at a time developing my own vintage decorating style as I went (that's just how I roll!).